folio-org/mod-login/README.md

 for more than one Authentication module to exist in a running system.
 The default implementation uses a simple username and password for authentication.

+# Environment variables

+* LOGIN_COOKIE_SAMESITE - Configures the SameSite attribute of the login token cookies.
+Must be `Strict`, `Lax` or `None`.
+Defaults to `Lax` if not set. `None` must be used if front-end and backend (Okapi) are served from different host names to allow non-GET requests like POST, PUT and DELETE.
+If served from the same host name `Lax` allows deep links from other sites, for example from a wiki or webmail to an inventory instance record, whereas `Strict` doesn't allow them.

 # Module properties

 The following module parameters can be specified on the command line.